rb643/fieldtrip_restingState/README.md

 * Whatever you change in the settings: be consistent across your dataset!

 ### Platform note
-Although this should be platform independent it has only been tested on a 64-bit Windows 8 Pro systems, with Matlab 2014B.
+Although this should be platform independent it has only been tested on a 64-bit Windows 8 Pro system and iOS 10.11.6 (El Capitan), with Matlab 2014B.
 If possible I have attempted to avoid using system specific file separators, but there is always a chance one has slipped through and makes the script throw errors.

 ### Still to do
 * Create some statistical analysis scripts